giuconte/RECODE-2.0-GC/README.md

-Certainly.
-Here is a **fully updated, academic, continuous-prose README.md** for your project, using the structure and improvements discussed above.
-This version integrates all corrections, minimizes excessive bulleting, uses proper Markdown (so that rendering is uniform on GitHub and PDF), and retains maximal academic and narrative clarity.
-Pagination is handled via a numbered table of contents and clear section headings, which are automatically recognized by GitHub for navigation.

----

 # RECODE-2.0-linux-

 *Frozen implementation (jsPsych 7.2, JATOS 3.x) deployed during the 2024–2025 pilot trial at the University of Padua, Italy*